The Structure of the Majorana Clifford Group: Majorana Strings

-meaning that it maps both vector representations of Majorana strings to ones of Pauli strings, and vice versa.
-From the structure of \eqref{eq:jordan_wigner_matrix} it also becomes apparent that low-weight strings in one basis are generally mapped to high-weight strings in the other.
-This is to be expected, as the most basic Jordan-Wigner transformations are used to assign local fermionic degrees of freedom to topological domain walls in 1D Ising models.
+which means that $W$ both maps vector representations of Majorana strings to ones of Pauli strings, and vice versa.
+From the structure of \eqref{eq:jordan_wigner_matrix} it also becomes apparent that low-weight strings in one basis are generally mapped to high-weight strings in the other, which illustrates the non-locality of the transformation.
+This is to be expected, as the most basic Jordan-Wigner transformations are used to assign local fermionic degrees of freedom to non-local topological domain walls, e.g.\ in the one-dimensional (bosonic) XY model \cite{lieb_two_soluble_models_1961}.

+The matrix $W$ does however not completely fix the corresponding Jordan-Wigner transformation, as it is agnostic with regard to specific sign choices for the operators.
+A canonical mapping with regards to our conventions is therefore provided in Appendix \ref{sec:canonical_jordan_wigner}.
+However, in the presence of a (bosonic) Hamiltonian $H$ it might be necessary to make a completely different choice for $W$ that complies with the structure of $H$, or even use a different type of transformation altogether \cite{elman_free_fermions_disguise_2021}.
+The ramifications of this for our framework could be explored in future work.